In

 Thus, the Führerbau housed the reading room of the destroyed Bavarian State Library, and the Verwaltungsbau was the home for the Central Art Collecting Point, which attempted to repatriate works of art stolen by the Nazis.
 This strategy of “artistic reeducation" (to quote Nerdinger) continues to this day: the Führerbau houses the Hochschule für Musik; the Verwaltungsbau, the Zentralinstitut für Kunstgeschichte, the Graphische Sammlung, and the archaeological institute of the University.

-The reichsadler being removed and dismantled on the Führer balcony after the war and its empty plinth today
+The reichsadler being removed and dismantled on the Führer balcony after the war and me standing at the site, and its empty plinth today with the three holes that supported the monument still visible.
+Today the building serves the

 Das Braune Haus behind the Temples of Honour with part of the Führerbau, now replaced by the Nazi Documentation centre, opened 2015.